Emilurenius/textAdventure/wikiFiles/taDocumentation.md

 Some other commands available will automatically call this command with a set amount of lines that get scrolled

-### !prompt:
+### !playerAction:

-The prompt command is used to tell the game engine that you want the player to interact with the world before going any further.
+The playerAction command is used to tell the game engine that you want the player to interact with the world before going any further.

 You can use this command to give players the chance to influence, interact with, and move around in your world.